Counterexamples to the Gaussian vs. MZ derivatives Conjecture

-Two generalized differentiations either imply or are equivalent to each other, if the existence of one implies or is equivalent to the existence of the other, for all functions $f$ at~$x$.
-By Taylor or Peano expansion of the generalized Riemann difference, one can show that every $n$ times Peano differentiable function $f$ at~$x$ is~$n$ times generalized Riemann differentiable at~$x$ of any kind~$\mathcal{A}$ and~$D_{\mathcal{A}}f(x)=f_{(n)}(x)$.
+Two generalized differentiations are said to \emph{imply} (or to be \emph{equivalent} to) each other, if the existence of one implies (or is equivalent to) the existence of the other, for all functions~$f$ at~$x$.
+By Taylor or Peano expansion of the generalized Riemann difference, one can show that every $n$ times Peano differentiable function $f$ at~$x$ is~$n$ times generalized Riemann differentiable at~$x$ for any (admissible)~$\mathcal{A}$ and~$D_{\mathcal{A}}f(x)=f_{(n)}(x)$.
 The converse of this, or the equivalence between Peano and (generalized) Riemann differentiations, has been a problem since 1927, initiated by Khintchine in \cite{Ki}.
 Marcinkiewicz and Zygmund have shown in \cite{MZ} that the $n$-th symmetric Riemann derivative $D_n^s$ is equivalent to the $n$-th Peano derivative, for all functions $f$ at a.e. points $x$ on a measurable set, and Ash has shown in \cite{As} that the same result holds true for all $n$-th generalized Riemann derivatives.
 The measurability condition on the set was removed by Fejzi\'c and Weil in \cite{FW1}.